Love Island Games season 2: Future appearances

-In 2026, Johnny Middlebrooks will appear on season three of House of Villains.
-Andreina Santos-Marte and Chris Seeley are also set to appear on season two of Love Island: Beyond the Villa.
+In 2026, Lucinda Strafford appeared in the third series of Love Island: All Stars.
+Johnny Middlebrooks appeared on season three of House of Villains.
+Andreina Santos-Marte and Chris Seeley appeared on season two of Love Island: Beyond the Villa.
+Toby Aromolaran competed on the fourth series of Celebrity Ex on the Beach.
+Josh Goldstein will compete on season 42 of The Challenge.